vegidio/template-typescript/README.md

 Clone the repository and in the project directory install its dependencies by running `yarn` in the terminal.
 Afterwards you can run the following scripts:

 - `yarn build`: to create an app bundle.
-The entry point is the file `./src/index.ts` and the resolving binary will be saved in `./build/app.bundle.js`.
+The entry point is the file `./src/index.ts` and the resulting binary will be saved in `./dist/bundle.js`.
 - `yarn lint`: to statically check the code with ESLint.
 - `yarn start`: to execute the code.
-The entry point is the file `.src/index.ts`.
+The entry point is the file `./src/index.ts`.
 - `yarn test`: to run the tests specified in the folder `./test`.

 ## 🧩 Dependencies